-- 3.1 On behalf of our clients, we have a number of concerns in relation to the approach taken by the Council towards the certain Strategic Site allocations.
-This Hearing Statement has been produced in response to these concerns. - 3.2 We consider that the Draft Local Plan is not justified, effective or consistent with national policy, particularly in relation to the forecast number and timing of dwellings to be delivered on a number of Strategic Sites.
-The Draft Local Plan also relies on large Strategic Sites with overly optimistic assumptions on capacity and delivery timescales.
-We contend that a number of these sites do not accord with the definition of 'deliverable' at the footnote to paragraph 47 of the 2012 NPPF in that there is not "a realistic prospect that housing will be delivered on the site within five years..." - 3.3 We contend that the following modifications are required in order for the Plan to be considered sound: - Revisions to the proposed delivery rates and timescales for construction for a number of proposed housing allocations to provide more realistic delivery rates; and - Allocate additional sites for residential use to ensure that TDC can meet its housing targets once more realistic delivery figures have been applied.
-One such suitable site is Land to the North of Millennium Way.
+- 3.1 On behalf of our clients, we have a number of concerns in relation to the approach taken by the Council towards the certain Strategic Site allocations and the implications for housing land supply.
+This Hearing Statement has been produced in response to these concerns. - 3.2 We consider that Draft Local Plan is not justified, effective or consistent with national policy, particularly in relation to the forecast number of dwellings to be delivered on a number of Strategic Sites and the proposed Windfall Allowance.
+The Draft Local Plan also relies on large Strategic Sites with overly optimistic dwelling numbers and trajectories which cannot be considered 'deliverable' in line with paragraph 47 of the 2012 NPPF. - 3.3 We contend that the following amendments are required in order for the Plan to be considered sound: - Revisions to the proposed delivery rates and timescales for construction of a number of proposed allocations to provide more realistic delivery rates; - A reduction in the allowance of Windfall Sites to a more realistic level; and - Allocate additional sites for residential use to ensure that TDC can meet its housing targets once more realistic delivery figures have been applied.
+One site suitable for allocation for residential development is Land to the North of Millennium Way.